guihao-liang/my-blog-notes/misc/2019-12-15-resume-my-github-io-blog.md

 Bare metal installation of jekyll on a fresh Linux container is also viable.
 Just make sure the jekyll server is listening on [0.0.0.0, instead of 127.0.0.1](3).

+If for security reason you cannot use `0.0.0.0`, you can use [ssh tunneling to forward traffic to docker](https://stackoverflow.com/questions/52321269/how-to-reach-docker-container-localhost-from-mac).

 ---

 ## motivation to resume my blog